Diller Teen Fellows

-- Serve as the direct relationship manager for partner communities in North America and International (outside of Israel).
+- Serve as the direct relationship manager for North American and International (outside of Israel) partner communities.

 - In partnership with the Executive Director of Helen Diller Family Foundation Programs, lead the implementation of Diller’s marketing and communications strategies to ensure optimal brand awareness and engagement.

 CORE VALUES & COMPETENCIES:

 Diller is seeking a dynamic, outcomes-driven senior leader and manager who brings a passion for social action, identity-building, and Jewish pluralism and Peoplehood.

 - Minimum of 10 years of experience developing and managing programs, with an understanding of and appreciation for experiential education.

 - Deep programmatic and management expertise from a Jewish communal nonprofit organization preferred; prior experience working with individuals and institutions in Israel a plus.

 - A seasoned, results-oriented leader and manager with a collaborative and inclusive approach to management and decision-making.